By Nancy CarrUpdated Jul 20, 2017

 “As soon as a baby emerges from the amniotic sac, the theory is that his gut begins to accumulate the bacteria that are going to populate it and influence its immune system,” says Smith, noting that most children’s microbiomes are well-established by age one and fully developed by age three.
 For babies born vaginally, the birth canal is their first exposure.
 For babies delivered by C-section, initial contact is with a surgeon’s sterile gloved hands, but soon after (ideally), mom’s chest, when they are placed skin to skin.
 Naturally, breastfeeding is an extension of this—Smith says the breast appears to be the most important source for establishing a diverse microbiome in newborns.

-“A lot of a baby’s microbiome is built from skin-to-skin contact with mom [in the first hours and days of life],” Smith says, pointing out that some bacteria make their way inside our bodies to our intestines, while others live on our skin, under our fingernails, in our noses and on our genitals.
+“A lot of a baby’s microbiome is built from skin-to-skin contact with mom [in],” Smith says, pointing out that some bacteria make their way inside our bodies to our intestines, while others live on our skin, under our fingernails, in our noses and on our genitals.
 “My hospital does early skin-to-skin contact for this reason, and that should be promoted at every hospital, along with breastfeeding and vaginal delivery, when possible.”

 One of the most interesting findings to emerge from the buzz around bacteria and baby gut health: the potential protection that good gut bacteria may ensure against hay fever, asthma and eczema—an interconnected trio known as atopic diseases.
 A study published last spring in the journal Clinical and Experimental Allergy, co-authored by Anita Kozyrskyj, a researcher in molecular epidemiology at the University of Alberta, showed that infants with fewer different strains of bacteria in their intestines at three months (determined by analyzing stool samples) had an increased risk of developing a reaction to foods like milk, eggs and peanuts by one year of age (verified via skin-prick allergy testing).
 Some of those infants were then also more likely to develop atopic diseases.